King Kashyapa of Sigiriya

 Photo: View of Sigiriya Rock

-The inspiration for Kasyapa's new city was the mystical city of Alakamanda.
+The inspiration for Kashyapa's new city was the mystical city of Alakamanda.
 In Buddhist mythology, Alakamanda was said to be the wealthiest and most beautiful city imaginable.
 It was a city of the gods built amongst the clouds.
 Alakamanda was ruled by Kuvera, the god of wealth and plenty.
-Thus inspired, Kasyapa set about creating his version of an earthly paradise.
+Thus inspired, Kashyapa set about creating his version of an earthly paradise.

 Artist's impression of Sigiriya with Frescoes